 1. Opera

-Opera is a free built-in VPN browser that requires no account or profile-creation to start with.
+Opera is a free built-in VPN browser that requires no account or profile creation to start with.
 Just launch Opera and navigate to Settings to activate VPN.
 The best part about using Opera is that there are no restrictions on the bandwidth and it contains no interrupting ads as well.

 Its VPN can be used in normal or private mode, based on what you like.
-Besides, it is quite easy to use and gives an option to choose your virtual location in Europe, America, or Asia.
+Besides, it is quite easy to use and gives the option to choose your virtual location in Europe, America, or Asia.

 2. Tenta Private VPN Browser

 Tenta is a mobile-based browser having a highly secure approach.
 This browser comes with an in-built VPN, which can be used for free, however, with some limitations.
-Its paid version lets you unlock locations and it can be used widely across your device, instead of just using it with the browser.

 There are many VPN servers established across India, the US, UK, Japan, Spain, Brazil, etc. and its free version lets you use one of the servers without any bandwidth limitation.
 To launch the VPN, click on the Tenta icon and select VPN browsing.